 In order to gain a fuller picture of the problem, and seeking potential solutions, University of Calgary architecture professor Joshua Taron in the Faculty of Environmental Design is working with the city to get a better idea of exactly how much construction and demolition waste is produced in the city.

 “Demolition waste is a big issue in Calgary in particular because of the drive for densification and the popularity of building modern infill homes in place of older buildings.
-Alberta also has relatively low performance targets when it comes to landfill diversion,” he says.
+Alberta also has relatively low-performance targets when it comes to landfill diversion,” he says.

 “The city currently doesn’t have a way of tracking the waste being produced as a result of densification,” he continues.
 “Architects, developers, clients; nobody is measuring it so planning and regulations are impossible to implement.”